 90, Mourvèdre, Kenneth Volk, Enz Vineyard, Lime Kiln Valley, 2012, $36

 Despite the light-purple color of this Mourvèdre, the character is quite intense.
 The wine boasts distinctive aromas of mocha, chocolate, with a trace of leather, and bright flavors of ripe plum and red fruits.
 A crisp demeanor with elevated acid levels, and a lasting finish.

-Ruby-purple in color.
+Ruby-purple in color is this 100% Mourvèdre offering.
+The 2014 production is artisanal at only 320 cases, sourced from estate grown grapes.
 Aromas of chocolate and mocha, with dark plum and game on the palate.
 Very sweet, ripe fruit in this mid-weight wine.

 91, Petit Syrah, Ridge, Lytton Estate, 2015, $37